matt-gross-27/notes/README.md

 - Click on the pencil Icon to add a note.
 - Once you have entered the title and text click the disk icon to save the note.
 - Click on the note title in the list to view the note.
+-Click on the trash icon to delete a note

 <a href = "#credits"></a>
 ## Credits